AIcrowd/neurips2020-procgen-starter-kit/README.md

 }
 ```

 This file is used to identify your submission as a part of the NeurIPS 2020 Procgen Competition Challenge.
-You must use the `challenge_id`, `grader_id`, and `evaluations_api_grader_id` specified above in the submission.
+You must use the `challenge_id`, and `grader_id` as specified above.

 ## Submission environment configuration
-By default we will run your code in an Ubuntu 18.04 environment with tensorflow, pytorch, mlflow, ray[rllib] and procgen installed.
+By default we will run your code in an Ubuntu 18.04 environment with `tensorflow==1.14.0`, `ray[rllib]==0.8.5` and `procgen` installed.

 If you want to run your submissions in a customized environment, first head to `aicrowd.json` and set `docker_build` to `true`.
 This flag tells that you need a custom environment.

-You can specify your software environment by using `Dockerfile`, `environment.yml`, `requirements.txt`, `apt.txt`.
+You can specify your software environment by using `Dockerfile``requirements.txt`.
 Available options are

 - `requirements.txt`: We will use `pip install -r requiremens.txt` to install your packages.
-- `environment.yml`: We will use `conda` to install the packages in your environment.
-- `apt.txt`: We will install the packages in `apt.txt` before conda/pip installations.
-- `Dockerfile`: We will build the docker image using the specified Dockerfile. **If you have a Dockerfile in your repository, any other automatic installation will not be triggered.** This means that you will have to include installation steps for `apt.txt`, `requirements.txt`, and `environment.txt` yourself.
+- `Dockerfile`: We will build the docker image using the specified Dockerfile. **If you have a Dockerfile in your repository, any other automatic installation will not be triggered.** This means that you will have to include installation steps for packages in `requirements.txt` yourself.

 A sample [`Dockerfile`](Dockerfile) and a corresponding [`requirements.txt`](requirements.txt) are provided in this repository for you reference.

 ## Code entrypoint
-The evaluator will use `/home/aicrowd/run.sh` as the entrypoint.
-Please remember to have a `run.sh` at the root which can instantiate any necessary environment variables and execute your code.
-This repository includes a sample `run.sh` file.
+The evaluator will read the value of `EXPERIMENT` from `run.sh` in the repository.
+During the training phase, we will use the file provided by `EXPERIMENT` variable to launch the training.
+During the rollouts phase, we will use the most recent checkpoint and start rollouts with that.

 ## Submitting

+### Initial setup

 1) Setup an AIcrowd GitLab account if you don't have one by going to https://gitlab.aicrowd.com/
 2) [Add your SSH key](https://discourse.aicrowd.com/t/how-to-add-ssh-key-to-gitlab/2603)
 3) If you accept the challenge rules, click the `Participate` button on [the AIcrowd contest page](https://www.aicrowd.com/challenges/neurips-2020-procgen-competition)
-4) Create a submission by pushing a tag to your repository with a prefix `submission-`.
-An example is shown below (you can keep repository name as you desire or have multiple repositories):

 ```bash
 # Optional: Start working with starter kit as starting point.
 git clone git@github.com:AIcrowd/neurips2020-procgen-starter-kit.git
 cd neurips2020-procgen-starter-kit